porsager/ubre/UBRE.md

 ```
 {
-    "type": "publish",
-    "name": "some topic",
+    "publish": "some topic",
-    "body": "some topic data"
+    ["body": "some topic data"]
 }
 ```